Do employers have to pay pension contributions for furloughed employees?

 Employers with 50 or more employees have a duty to consult employees for at least 60 days before reducing pension contributions.
 However, the Pensions Regulator has indicated that there are some circumstances in which it will not take regulatory action against an employer that fails to consult furloughed employees for the full 60 days.

 Employers can make a claim to HM Revenue and Customs (HMRC) under the scheme to recover 80% of the wage costs of furloughed employees, up to £2,500 per month.
-The employer can also claim for the pension contributions it pays on this reduced wage, limited to the 3% minimum employer contribution, on earnings above the lower limit of the qualifying earnings band, required under pensions auto-enrolment provisions.
+Until 1 August 2020, the employer could also claim for the pension contributions it pays on this reduced wage, limited to the 3% minimum employer contribution, on earnings above the lower limit of the qualifying earnings band, required under pensions auto-enrolment provisions.

 If an employer makes higher pension contributions than the minimum required under the auto-enrolment provisions, it cannot include the additional pension contributions in its claim to be reimbursed by HMRC.